 A collaboration between the U.S. Department of Health and Human Services, the Ad Council and WBCP, the program is a series of public service announcements designed to address childhood obesity and encourage children and families to lead active and healthy lifestyles.
 The PSAs feature Warner Bros.’ legendary Looney Tunes characters Bugs Bunny, Daffy Duck, Tweety and Taz.

 LOONEY TUNES ACTIVE!

-Looney Tunes Active! is a global initiative which features the iconic characters as ambassadors of an active lifestyle for children The naturally energetic nature of the Looney Tunes, one of their defining characteristics, makes them the ideal ambassadors of a more active lifestyle for kids everywhere.
+The naturally energetic nature of the Looney Tunes makes them the ideal ambassadors of an active lifestyle for kids everywhere.
 Launched in 2006, Looney Tunes Active! has quickly evolved into one of the world’s most dynamic licensing programs, with WBCP Europe, Middle East and Africa (EMEA) helping to lead the charge.

 CESAR MILLAN FOUNDATION

 Warner Bros.
 Consumer Products partnered with Cesar Millan, the Millan Foundation and the North Shore Animal League America to host the second annual “National Family Pack Walk” sponsored by Scooby-Doo in Washington D.C.

 All proceeds benefitted the Foundation’s continued efforts to help rescue, rehabilitate and re-home abused and abandoned dogs.
 In addition, the event highlighted the work of the Mutt-i-Grees educational program – innovative in-school curriculum that builds on children’s affinity for animals and highlights the unique characteristics of shelter dogs.
 With over 10,000 in attendance on the National Mall, the event secured media coverage spanning the globe and over $165,000 was donated to the Foundation.